zhenyuyang0/social-image/README.md

 | issues      | Show the number of issues                   | `false`     | N/A                                                                                                                              |
 | pulls       | Show the number of pulls                    | `false`     | N/A                                                                                                                              |
 | description | Description to use                          | N/A         | Specify as `--description` to use the description from the repo, or `--description "Text Here" to use a custom description       |

-## FAQ

-### Why do you need an API token _and_ my username?

-This tool uses the API token for listing repos to update through the API, and the username to drive a browser and log in to your account to set the social image as this operation is not available through the API